zemian/cms-eval/README.md

 ### https://lesscodelessbug.wordpress.com/

+And another one at https://zemiancode.wordpress.com/

 I tried little bit of wordpress, but didn't like it much at the time, and then move back to Blogger.

+The main issue I have with WordPress is that it's not programmer friendly blogger by default.
+You need some theme and plugins to make it so.
+To do that, you need your own hosting.
+The wordpress.com free account is actually very limited what you can customize.

+One big advantage of WP is user does not need to worry about inner working of the application.
+You litterally just write and publish.

-However, I think WordPress is pretty interesting application in itself.
+I think WordPress is pretty interesting application in itself.
 And I did some more WordPress study on a separate repostiroy at https://github.com/zemian/learn-wordpress as a CMS and site development platform.

 ### https://github.com/zemian/adocblog